ucb-substrate/argon/README.md

 Enter the dimension as `w`.
 Dimension the right edge to `h`.
 You can use the `F` keybind to fit the layout to your screen.

-You may notice that none of the rectangles have a solid boundary, indicating that the cell is not fully constrained.
+You may notice that none of the rectangles have a solid boundary, indicating that they are not fully constrained.
 In order to constrain the edges to absolute coordinates, you can dimension the left and bottom edges of the `met1` rectangle relative to the origin.
 If the origin is not in view, you can also add the following lines to your code (make sure to save in order to have your changes reflected in the GUI):